 Pantry Size Cans

-It’s so hot where we live, I store my 72-hours kits outside in the garage and the food in a sweater bag inside my home.
+It’s so hot where we live, I store my 72-hour kits outside in the garage and the food in a sweater bag inside my home.
 72-Hour Food Bags.
-I want to share this picture with the pantry size cans and the pouches I purchased a few years ago.
+I want to share this picture with the pantry-size cans and the pouches I purchased a few years ago.

 Remember, 95% of them have a shelf life of 20-25 years.
-I don’t like digging through stuff to rotate, so I used a Sweater Bag to store my grab and go food.
+I don’t like digging through stuff to rotate, so I used a Sweater Bag to store my grab-and-go food.
 They work great.
 Please remember that we still need to grab water to go with the food.
 Just giving you the heads-up here.
-This is the food spre

 Pantry Size Bag Holder